SlimeNull/AnyWebApp/README.md

 ## Usage

-1. Downlaod the latest release.
+1. Download the latest release.
 2. Create a folder `wwwroot` for storage your web app assets.
 3. Copy all of your web app assets to the folder
 4. Start `AnyWebApp.exe`